-Factors in the reported income for the year ended December 31, 2019 include expenses related to ongoing marketing initiatives in the amount of \$288,893 (2018 - \$266,152) and related travel costs of \$197,293 (2018 - \$159,800).
-These expenses are related to ongoing marketing programs for existing and new products entries.
-Our new customer service and marketing initiatives and sales processes have proven to be more effective and economically beneficial compared to past years.
-These changes delivered a 62% increase in sales volume with above average gross margin returns.
+Factors in the reported income for the three months ended March 31, 2020 include expenses related to ongoing marketing initiatives in the amount of \$87,025 (2019 - \$56,571) and related travel costs of \$40,618 (2019 - \$40,296).
+These expenses are related to ongoing marketing programs for existing and new products.
+Our new customer service and marketing initiatives and sales processes have proven to be more effective and economically beneficial.

-A key component of our future business growth is the research, design, testing and qualification of new products.
-During the year ended December 31, 2019 our industrial product design and development costs were \$1,129,007 (2018 - \$1,352,817).
-In addition to our ongoing rail equipment R&D the majority of these expenses relates to design and continuing testing of our KXI wilderness response technologies and includes the development expenses of production infrastructure to convert multiple vehicles for customers.
+A key component of our future business growth is the research, design, testing and qualification of new rail and automotive products.
+During the three months ended March 31, 2020 our industrial product design and development costs were \$232,026 (2019 - \$202,185).
+In addition to our ongoing rail equipment R&D the majority of these expenses relates to design and continuing testing of our KXI wilderness program and includes the development expenses of production infrastructure to convert multiple vehicles to the KXI system for potential customers.
 New product developments are necessary to provide diverse opportunities for Kelso to grow its future revenues from new markets and diminish the financial affects of a historically cyclical rail tank car market.

-Management continues to expand its rail operations and its new subsidiary KIQ X Industries featuring our KXI product development that is focused on the generation of new diverse business growth.
-This is reflected in our investments in human resources, marketing, sales and production operations for the year ended December 31, 2019.
-The Company recorded office and administrative costs of \$2,219,711 (2018 - \$1,667,646), management compensation was \$1,037,586 (2018 - \$610,570).
-Management compensation includes an accrual for contractual management performance bonuses for the year ended December 31, 2019 of \$496,894 (2018 - \$70,035).
+Management continues to expand both its rail operations and its new subsidiary KIQ X Industries featuring our KXI product development that is focused on the generation of new diverse business growth.
+This is reflected in our investments in human resources, marketing, sales and production operations for the three months ended March 31, 2020.
+The Company recorded office and administrative costs of \$505,042 (2019 - \$475,971), management compensation was \$291,050 (2019 - \$305,164).
+Management compensation includes an accrual for contractual management performance bonuses for the three months ended March 31, 2020 of \$156,050 (2019 - \$170,856).
 Management bonuses are accrued by quarter and are paid based upon the audited year end balance not later than May 15 of the year following.
-Consulting and filing fees were \$386,661 (2018 - \$196,823) while investor relations remained unchanged at \$84,000 (2018 - \$84,000).
+Consulting and filing fees were \$54,371 (2019 - \$122,125) while investor relations remained unchanged at \$21,000 (2019 - \$21,000).